vaibhav-yb/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ysql_yb_default_replica_identity

 The default replica identity to be assigned to user defined tables at the time of creation.
-The flag is case sensitive and can take four possible values, `FULL`, `DEFAULT`,`'NOTHING` and `CHANGE`.
-If any value other than these is assigned to the flag, the replica identity `CHANGE` will be used as default at the time of table creation.
+The flag is case sensitive and can take only one of the four possible values, `FULL`, `DEFAULT`,`'NOTHING` and `CHANGE`.

 Default: `CHANGE`